-Incredulity.
-I couldn’t believe I’d once been hooked by this nonsensical propaganda.
+Incredulity; I couldn’t believe I’d once been hooked by this nonsensical propaganda.

 I used to believe in God.
 It is my strong opinion that this is a disaster for a sufferer of OCD.
-In my opinion, believing that a divine power exists outside the realms of the natural laws of the universe only fuels the OCD fire.
-Science says I can’t help find a cure for AIDS by walking through the doorway fifteen times every time I leave the kitchen, but still I’ve tried it, because hey, if the laws of nature and physics were suspended in bible times then who knows, maybe I do have a direct influence on a laboratory in California!
-Maybe there’s only a 0.001 per cent chance but its still a chance, (there really isn’t) so I’ll do it anyway, just in case.
-“You’d save a million lives,” says the Crow.
-“Or look at it another way, if you don’t walk through that door until it feels ‘right,’ then you’ll be responsible for a million deaths.”
-It sounds ridiculous I know, and I knew it sounded ridiculous then too, but I still felt compelled to do it, lest I spend the rest of the week incapacitated with guilt.
+In my opinion, believing that a divine power exists outside the realms of the natural laws of the universe only fuels the OCD engine.
+Science says I can’t help find a cure for AIDS by walking through the doorway thirty-seven times every time I leave the kitchen, but I’ve still tried it, because hey, if the laws of nature and physics were suspended in biblical times, then who knows, maybe I do have a direct influence on a medical laboratory in California!
+Maybe there’s only a 0.01 per cent chance but it’s still a chance, (there really isn’t) so I’ll do it anyway, just in case.

-Long after I became an atheist I still associated finishing a mental compulsion with this searing brightness.
-Now people flash me a condescending smile if I tell them I had to imagine a blinding white light while counting to five hundred to stop war in central Africa.
-But many of those same people will nod their heads in approval if a person tells them they put their hands together each night and beg an invisible man who lives in Heaven, who had apparently but with no evidence created the universe and everything in it with a click of his omnipotent fingers, to stop the war in Syria.
+It is obvious to me that the bible tapping and white light (the Blinding,) derived from my belief, however twisted, in the roots of the Christian religion – God, the Bible and all that jazz.
+It was like a blessed full stop.
+If I was born in India I am convinced I would have drummed my fingers on my forehead to a Ganesh mantra.
+Yet long after I became an atheist I still associated finishing a mental compulsion with this searing brightness.
+People flash me a condescending smile if I tell them I had to imagine a blinding white light while counting to five hundred to stop war in central Africa.
+But many of those people will nod their heads in approval if a person tells them they put their hands together each night and beg an invisible being who lives in an invisible Utopia, who had apparently but with no evidence created the universe and everything in it with a click of his omnipotent fingers, to stop the war in Syria.
 How could I honestly say my counting to five hundred was any less powerful than my mumbling words under my breath to God?
 There’s no proof for either, but one is accepted by society, the other is ridiculed.
-Just because an old man with a strange hat in a billionaires palace in a tiny independent state in Rome says the Bible is the word of God doesn’t a; prove God, and b; that it is his word, even if it did.
+Just because an old man with a strange hat in a billionaires palace in a tiny independent state in Rome says the Bible is the word of God doesn’t a; prove the existence of God, and b; that it is his word, even if it did.
 Yet I was convinced that if billions of Christians thought it true, then obviously it must be.
-What I neglected to acknowledge was the billions of Muslims, and Hindus and sharp suited Scientologists who all believed in something else.
-I ignored the word of the Imams and the rabbis and the Druids at Stonehenge, and I certainly never brought into the equation those soul-devoid, sin-wallowing atheists.
+What I neglected to acknowledge were the billions of Muslims, and Hindus and sharp suited Scientologists hiding behind dark glasses and flashy smiles, who all believed in something else.
+I ignored the word of the Imams and the Rabbis and the Druids at Stonehenge, and I certainly never brought into the equation those soul-devoid, sin-wallowing atheists.

 The little fucker.